galletcorentin/galletcorentin/boardgames/content/star_of_akarios.md

 #   - this-album/pict.jpg

 ## The publish year
-# year: 1990
+year: 2022

 ## What is its condition, new ? used ? bad ?
-#condition: new
+condition: new

-location: Home
+location: Vénissieux

 bgg: 273910/stars-of-akarios